5 Pointers for Flawless Hair Post-Workout

 Perfect Your Protective Style

-Workout hair is anything that’s away from the face and off of the neck, although there are some brave, warrior women who can run 6.0 on the treadmill with their hair down.
-But what will keep strands protected while you burn your cals?
-“If you plan to break a sweat, you want a hairstyle to keep you cool,” shares Dana Tizzo, senior hairstylist from Butterfly Studio Salon.
+Workout hair is best defined as anything that’s away from the face and off of the neck, but what will truly keep strands protected as you burn calories?
+“If you plan to break a sweat, you want a hairstyle to keep you cool,” shares Dana Tizzio, senior hairstylist from Butterfly Studio Salon.
 “A high ponytail will keep your hair away from your neck, but make sure to use a non-creasing hair tie to avoid any dents of snags in your hair.”
-For girls who rock heat-styled strands, Tizzo also suggests smoothing back your pony with a sweat-wicking headband to keep edges dry and frizz-free.
+For girls who rock heat-styled strands, Tizzio also suggests smoothing back your pony with a sweat-wicking headband to keep edges dry and frizz-free.

 If you have curly or textured strands, a loose bun or top knot may be a better option.
 “Women with curly or coily hair can also opt for satin or silk scarves to keep hair frizz-free and in smooth,” Giovanni Vaccaro, Glamsquad Creative Director shares.